anubhav2109/leetcode-question/1750-minimum-length-of-string-after-deleting-similar-ends/NOTES.md

 The approach to this problem is to use a two-pointer technique to find matching prefixes and suffixes.
-We start with two <br>pointers at the beginning and end of the string, and then iterate through the string, removing matching prefixes and <br>suffixes until the pointers meet or cross each other.<br>
+We start with two pointers at the beginning and end of the string, and then iterate through the string, removing matching prefixes and <br>suffixes until the pointers meet or cross each other.<br>

 Approach<br>
 Initialize two pointers, left and right, at the beginning and end of the string, respectively.<br>